 Analyze your best posts on visual platforms like Instagram, Pinterest, Snapchat, and TikTok to mine content for your emails.
 These will make for engaging stories in your newsletter.

+Although platforms like TikTok might be newer and more “exciting,” don’t overlook the content on traditional and more text-focused channels like Facebook, Twitter, and LinkedIn.
 The posts on these channels could make for compelling content in newsletters—and you can link back to the original post to drive views and engagement across platforms.

-By compiling the best posts of the week, you ensure that your users don’t miss out on important brand stories while generating newsletter content with ease.
+Another method for repurposing social posts is to curate the week’s top posts and send them as a newsletter featuring top brand stories.
+Social media is a busy arena—there are so many posts populating users’ timelines that it is easy to miss out on updates.
+By compiling the best posts of the week, you ensure that your users don’t miss out on essential brand stories while generating newsletter content with ease.

-Use social poll results for newsletter content ideas
+3. Use social poll results for newsletter content ideas

 For example, take a look at this poll from Evernote that got 380 votes—it can be repurposed for email campaigns.

 Marketers can run the same poll via email.
 Micro surveys or polls can help you understand your audience better and find ways to generate more relevant newsletter content for them.

 Comparing poll results from social media against results from email polls would make for good supplementary content, and it will give companies insight into their users.

 Brands also have the option of sharing the poll results in an email.
 For Evernote, this would be a great opportunity to plug their app since it is designed for taking down notes on the go.

 Additionally, sharing poll results in emails informs recipients that the brand is capable of creating content like polls, giving users added incentive to engage with them in the future.